 I’ve spent many hours analyzing just what causes the rest of us to re-work our own agendas to suit his needs.

-If he were an adult, we would call these “somethings” methods.
+As adults, we call these “somethings” mindsets.
 Because in reality, ANYONE can implement these strategies.

 Don’t justify your decisions

 “No.” That was it.
 That was all he offered.

 As a mother, that was incredibly frustrating because I had no leg to stand on.

 If he had said, “No, I don’t want to wear the green shoes.” or “No, I want to watch TV.”
 Then I would have had something to work with.
 He could wear his red shoes.
 We could watch TV for an extra hour later today.

 But he gave away nothing.
 He felt no need to justify WHY he didn’t want to put his shoes on.
 He just didn’t.
 And that was all he had to say about that.